Updated Mar 12, 2026

 Where does technology amplify learning without overloading students?

 Digital tools expand access to texts, corpora and cultural resources, and support varied assessment types.
-Students appreciate flexibility but report overload when platforms and practices are inconsistent.
-Standardise core platforms, test critical sessions, and provide quick‑fix guides for common issues.
-Offer equivalent asynchronous materials and signpost them clearly so flexible learners access the same breadth as on‑campus peers.
+Students appreciate the flexibility, but the benefit disappears when platforms and practices are inconsistent, a delivery problem also visible in how students want teaching delivered in language and area studies.
+Standardise core platforms, test critical sessions, and provide quick-fix guides for common issues.
+Offer equivalent asynchronous materials and signpost them clearly so flexible learners can access the same breadth as on-campus peers.

 What should teams prioritise next?